cloudwatt/applications/application-caas/README-EN.md

 -   You must dig into the nodes in order to discover which one is run which deploy container
 -   You must expose your container on the external world via OpenStack/Neutron network features (Load balancer and/or FloatingIp)
 -	/!\ You must adjust the security group on 'Swarm Nodes' in order to open the external flows
--   You can allocate an OpenStack/Cinder volume and give it to one container (as an example, the ‘*mySql’* database container in order to persist the data )
+-   You can allocate an OpenStack/Cinder volume and give it to one container (as an example, the ‘*mySql’* database container in order to persist the data)\
 ***=> In one work: Simple: YOU DO the job!***

 #### Kubernetes
 Google Kubernetes technology in this v1.2.2 version is feature rich and easy to use (*see the following chapter on how to deploy PetClinic sample with it, or the related video*).
-This COE provides a ‘Docker Compose compatible YML file to describe the Dockerized application. **Kubernetes drives the deployment of the containers PLUS the configuration of the OpenStack external context**: That’s (*plenty of*) it!
+This COE provides a K8S specific YML file to describe the Dockerized application. **Kubernetes drives the deployment of the containers PLUS the configuration of the OpenStack external context**: That’s (*plenty of*) it!

 ![](img/caas_K8SBayDisplay.png)

-Like Swarm, Kubernetes panel show the API url.
+Like for Swarm, Kubernetes panel show the API url.
 But it provides plenty of additional features as soon as you open the flow onto this
 -   Kube UI, as a dashboard to manage the deployed container K8S PODs in the cluster
 -   Kube DNS, as a container service locator to identify the K8S services.
 -   Kube ELK technology, in order to keep track of the logs of the running containers